poblouin/poblouin/README.md

 - 🔭 I’m currently working on my home automation setup using Homebridge and coding small plugins for it.

-- 🌱 I’m currently learning deeper subjects in Vue.js.
+- 🌱 I’m currently learning Ruby and digging back in backend development.

 - 💬 Talk to me about JavaScript, Vue.js, home automation, open source and birds.